Marcumc165/Case-Studies/Cyclistic.md

  COUNT(*) - COUNT(member_casual) member_casual
 FROM cyclistic-466120.combined_2024_tripdata.cleaned_2024_tripdata
 ```
 Next I will calculate some data points that I will use during my analysis.
-I will use the following code to calulate the hour, the day of the week,
+I will use the following code to calculate the hour, the day of the week,
 and the month the trip started, and the trip duration in minutes.

 ```